seanbreckenridge/exobrain/meta/README.md

 - `pmark` (Install from <https://github.com/seanbreckenridge/pmark>)
 - `html-minifier` (Install with `npm install -g html-minifier`)
 - `prettier` (Install with `npm install -g prettier`)

----

-At build time, this creates a basic search index, using `pandoc README.md -t plain` to get the text from each entry, converting that to one big JSON file.
-The [search](/search) page uses [`fuse`](https://fusejs.io/demo.html) to fuzzy-search over that in the browser.

 ### Hosting